-- Establish density transfer program for East Valley Specific Plan in 2022, after adoption of the Specific Plan anticipated before August 15, 2021 in 2022. - Explore an in-lieu fee in 2022 for developing below the targeted densities (Target Production Point, or TPP).
+- Establish density transfer program for East Valley Specific Plan in 2022, after adoption of the Specific Plan anticipated before August 15,end of 2021/beginning ofin 2022. - Explore an in-lieu fee in 2022 for developing below the targeted densities (Target Production Point, or TPP).